Forever Evil: Main plot

 The Teen Titans arrive at the Justice League Watchtower to attack the Crime Syndicate, only to be greeted by Johnny Quick and Atomica.
-Johnny Quick uses his powers on Kid Flash, creating a hole in time that traps the Titans.
+Quick uses his powers on Kid Flash, creating a hole in time that traps the Titans.
 At S.T.A.R.
-Labs, Dr. Silas Stone and Dr. Thomas Morrow remain in the Red Room to protect its technology and research.
+Labs, Silas Stone and Dr. Thomas Morrow remain in the Red Room to protect its technology and research.
 Batman and Catwoman arrive with the critically injured Cyborg, the only ones to survive the Syndicate's initial attack.
-Batman explains that, after the Crime Syndicate arrived, Deathstorm attacked Firestorm, exposing the matrix that binds Ronnie Raymond and Jason Rusch, imprisoning everyone except Batman, Catwoman and Cyborg inside the matrix.
-While Dr. Stone and Dr. Morrow prepare to stabilize Cyborg, Batman learns of Nightwing's unmasking and leaves to find him.
+Batman explains that, after the Crime Syndicate arrived, Deathstorm attacked Firestorm and imprisoned everyone except Batman, Catwoman and Cyborg inside the Firestorm matrix.
+While Stone and Morrow prepare to stabilize Cyborg, Batman learns of Nightwing's unmasking and leaves to find him.
 Elsewhere, Luthor connects to one of his personal satellites to locate the Crime Syndicate.
 He finds Ultraman and notes that he is avoiding direct sunlight.
 In Central City, Deathstorm and Power Ring confront the Rogues for failing to level the rest of the city.
 When Power Ring attacks, Captain Cold freezes his hand.
 Deathstorm attacks Captain Cold and extracts his freezing powers from his DNA.
 Mirror Master attempts to get the Rogues out through the Mirror World but Power Ring destroys the mirror they were using to escape, causing the Rogues to be separated.
 Captain Cold ends up at Luthor and Bizarro's location where they are joined by Black Manta, who has retrieved Black Adam from the ocean after his defeat by Ultraman.